meg768/raspberry-pi-nas-setup/README.md

 This guide sets up a Raspberry Pi named `pi-nas` as a NAS server with:
 - A Time Machine-compatible backup share
 - A general-purpose file share
-- One user: `magnus`, with full access to all shares and backup capability

 ## 📦 Requirements
 - Raspberry Pi running Raspberry Pi OS (headless is fine)